 This article originally appeared in issue 246 of PC Gamer UK.
 Once you're done, have a look at Rich's article on the controversial fan-made Quest For Glory 4 1/2.
-Series creators Lori and Corey Cole are also running a Kickstarter for a new game, Hero-U, if you feel like checking that out.
+Series creators Lori and Corey Cole returned with spiritual sequel Hero-U, which avoided disaster to resurrect '90s adventure game nostalgia.

 You're not the strongest in the land, not by a long shot.
 Even with a bag of spells, you're not the most powerful.
 You're not even a legend.
 You're simply a man for whom no problem is too small, committed to saving the world with a few acts of bravery and a hundred tiny moments of kindness.

 First though, a quick primer.
 Quest for Glory is an adventure/RPG hybrid, with the emphasis mostly on the adventure side: puzzles, dialogue, plenty of deaths.
-While the games are connected by a few characters and threads, they're mostly self-contained stories set in completely different parts of the world, from Europe to Africa.
-You typically arrive as a stranger and save the world, only not actually getting much of the 'glory' promised by the title before being whisked away to your next challenge.
+While the games are connected by a few characters and threads, they're mostly self-contained stories set in completely different parts of a fantasy world.
+You typically arrive as a stranger and save the place, only without actually getting much of the 'glory' promised by the title before being whisked away to your next challenge.
 It's an amazing series, and well worth playing through in order—not least because you can carry your character between games.
-This doesn't change anything except your stats, but it was the early '90s.
+This doesn't change anything except your stats, but then it was the early '90s.

 The RPG side comes in combat and a few stats, but mostly the class system.
-Whether you're a Fighter, Wizard, Thief or (if you acquired the title) Paladin adds extra scenes and things to do, and shakes up the puzzles.
+Whether you're a Fighter, Wizard, Thief, or Paladin (if you acquired the title in a previous game) adds extra scenes and things to do, and shakes up the puzzles.
 Faced with a trapped chest, for instance, a Wizard can cast Open from a distance, while a Fighter may have to take the hit to the beef.
 Elsewhere, a Paladin will be drawn to cleansing the valley of evil, while a Thief gets to do a little recreational breaking-and-entering.
 For the greater good, obviously.
 Ahem.

-Quest for Glory IV is set in a relatively small valley, but one packed with fun stuff, from the haunted castle on the hill to a camp of gypsy werewolves, the chicken-legged hut of Baba Yaga and the main town of Mordavia itself, where garlic hangs from every surface and nobody has a kind word for strangers.
+Quest for Glory 4 is set in a relatively small valley, but one packed with fun stuff, from the haunted castle on the hill to a camp of werewolves, the chicken-legged hut of Baba Yaga, and the main town of Mordavia itself, where garlic hangs from every surface and nobody has a kind word for strangers.

-Easily the star of the show, however, is the mysterious woman called Katrina (voiced by Jennifer 'Shepard' Hale, in her first gaming role) who shows up at the start, and reappears every few evenings.
+Easily the star of the show, however, is the mysterious woman called Katrina (voiced by Jennifer 'Shepard' Hale, in her first videogame role).
+Katrina shows up at the start and reappears every few evenings.
 Her relationship with the hero is odd—their meetings brief, casually flirtatious, and played out like little dates she obviously looks forward to.

-It's not exactly tough to work out that this girl from the spooky castle who only comes out at night is both a vampire and the Dark Master of the valley.
-Even the game just assumes you get it, with a bit of wiggle-room for 'maybe she's his daughter', until the official reveal comes via an overheard conversation so casual that it goes without any comment.
+It's not exactly tough to work out this girl from the spooky castle who only comes out at night is both a vampire and the Dark Master of the valley.
+The game just assumes you get it, with a bit of wiggle-room for "Maybe she's his daughter?" until the official reveal comes via an overheard conversation so casual that it goes without any comment.